hneggi/deepfake-bot/README.md

 This is meant to be a rough outline of the steps and AWS resources needed to get this project up and running.
 It is not a precise how-to as I'm probably forgetting one or more steps.
 If you're a normal user ready deploy your bot, skip this section and see [here](https://deepfake-bot.readthedocs.io/en/latest/self-deployments.html) instead.

+### Prerequisites

+* A [Discord](https://discord.com/developers/) account - Create an application and add a bot to it.
+* An [AWS](https://aws.amazon.com/) account - Be sure to install and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) the CLI so your development machine can access the resources it needs
+* A Python 3.6 environment - E.g. `conda create -n deepfake_bot python=3.6`
+* Docker - Needed to build and push the container
+* Git - That's kind of a given...

 ### VPC

-* Setup a VPC with public and private subnets.
+Setup a VPC with public and private subnets similar to this [scenario](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario3.html).
+Bot application containers will be deployed in public subnets.
+Lambda functions and the RDS instance will run in private subnets.
-* Setup a route table to allow traffic in the public subnets to an internet gateway.
-* In the private subnet, allow only traffic to and from the public subnet.

 ### Database